The 4 Main Types of Welding and the Differences

 - Deposits a lot of metal to the weld

-Some limitations of this method are:
+Some limitations of the MIG method are:

 - Compared to manual processes, the equipment is more complicated, more costly and less portable